 Before that, people's ecological footprint — measured as the area required to supply the food, fish, fiber and energy we consume every year — was within what the planet could sustain.
 In 1975, there were about 4.1 billion people.
 Today there are more than 7.3 billion.
 As the cumulative footprint of the population grows, Earth Overshoot Day moves two to three days earlier each year.

 To get a feeling for what humanity's global footprint looks like, consider the land people use to feed themselves.
-People presently use 38 percent of the planet to grow crops and raise livestock (check out Navin Ramankutty's animation of global cropland for a "wow" visualization).
+People presently use 38 percent of the planet to grow crops and raise livestock.
 Many of the agricultural lands are in places that were once temperate grasslands.
 So much habitat has been turned under by the plow that temperate grasslands are the most imperiled and least protected habitat types on the planet.
 Future frontiers of agricultural expansion will most likely be in the tropics as people clear high-biodiversity tropical forests to raise cattle, grow soy and install palm oil plantations.

 By 2050, the human population is projected to be about 9 billion people.
 Over that same time, demand for food, water and energy are expected to double.
 If you think about today's consumption rate per billion people as a shopping cart, people are filling 7 shopping carts.
 Earth Overshoot Day is a reminder that such a high level of demand is already putting a huge ecological strain on our one planet.
 By 2050, 9 billion people will be filling twice as many carts per billion — for a total of 18 shopping carts.
 That's a 150-percent increase in demand!